 The cost of installing, repairing, and replacing either cedar or asphalt shingles is completely dependent on how much surface area needs to be covered.
 Pricing between cedar roofs and asphalt roofs differ by a few dollars per square foot.
 In the instance of cedar shakes or shingles, each square foot of shakes is about six to nine dollars.
 This equates to about anywhere from $600-900 for 100 square feet.
 For cedar shingles, the pricing is a little less, at only $400-700 for 100 feet.

-Asphalt roofing costs less to install, depending on the amount of shingles needed to cover the entirety of your roof.
+Asphalt roofing costs less to install, depending on the number of shingles needed to cover the entirety of our roof.
 Typically, pricing for an asphalt roof can range anywhere from $250-$400 per square.

 Back to Top